THE LAB

 Albert-László Barabási is a network scientist, fascinated with a wide range of topics, from unveiling the structure of the brain to treating diseases using network medicine, from the emergence of success in art to how does science really works.
 His work has helped unveil the hidden order behind various complex systems using the quantitative tools of network science, a research field that he pioneered, and lead to the discovery of scale-free networks, helping explain the emergence of many natural, technological and social networks.

-Albert-László Barabási spends most of his time in Boston, where is the Robert Gray Dodge Professor of Network Science at Northeastern University, and holds an appointment in the Department of Medicine at Harvard Medical School.
+Albert-László Barabási spends most of his time in Boston, where he is a Distinguished University Professor of Network Science at Northeastern University, and holds an appointment in the Department of Medicine at Harvard Medical School.
 But he splits his time with Budapest, where he runs an European Research Council project at Central European University.
 A Hungarian born native of Transylvania, Romania, he received his Masters in Theoretical Physics at the Eötvös University in Budapest, Hungary and Ph.D. three years later at Boston University.

 Barabási’s latest book is The Formula (Little Brown, 2018).
 He is the author of “Network Science” (Cambridge, 2016).
 "Linked" (Penguin, 2002), and "Bursts:" (Dutton, 2010) He co-edited Network Medicine (Harvard, 2017) and "The Structure and Dynamics of Networks" (Princeton, 2005).
 His books have been translated in over twenty languages.